Direct Service Volunteer Opportunities

 Want to make a difference?
 Adult volunteers are needed to assist with Girls Rock the Capitol, an exciting internship program for high school girls that takes place at the State Capitol.
 This year's program will take place from January-May 2016, and will include 5 day trips, as well as a 2-day retreat at Camp Farnsworth.
 Volunteers help coordinate the program and implement the curriculum, manage daily schedules, pair up girls with mentors, attend all State Capitol trips and the retreat, and assist girls in the completion of their Take Action Projects.
 Volunteers must be at least 21 years old, have a valid driver's license, and be willing to submit to a criminal background test as well as training.
 Those with a background in politics, social studies, or education are strongly encouraged to apply.
 For more information contact Melissa.

 Girl Scouts Beyond Bars (GSBB) Coordinator

 Our GSBB program supports women prisoners at Shea Farm in Concord, NH have positive, healthy relationships with their daughters.
 As coordinator, you would run Girl Scout programming at Shea Farm based on our National Partnership with the Dove Foundation focusing on improving self-esteem for both the girls and women in our program.
-For more details, contact Nicole.
+For more details, contact the Girl Experience Team.